Overview of Dissociative Disorders

 View Patient Education

 Many people occasionally experience a failure in the normal automatic integration of memories, perceptions, identity, and consciousness.
-For example, people may drive somewhere and then realize that they do not remember many aspects of the drive because they were preoccupied with personal concerns, a program on the radio, or conversation with a passenger.
+For example, people may drive somewhere and then realize that they do not remember many aspects of the drive because they were preoccupied with personal concerns, listening to music or a podcast, or conversation with a passenger.
 Typically, such a failure, referred to as nonpathologic dissociation, does not disrupt everyday activities.

 People with a dissociative disorder may experience the following:

-• Unbidden intrusions into awareness with loss of continuity of experience, including feelings of detachment from self (depersonalization) and/or the surroundings (derealization) and fragmentation of identity
+• Intrusions into awareness by loss of continuity of experience, including feelings of detachment from self (depersonalization) and/or the surroundings (derealization) and fragmentation of identity.

 • Memory loss for important personal information (dissociative amnesia)